Arthritis Foundation Marks 75 Years Of Progress In Supporting People Living With Arthritis Through Science, Advocacy, Education And Support

 ATLANTA, GA / ACCESSWIRE / May 5, 2023 / In 1948, a group of determined doctors came together with a shared mission: "We have to do something about arthritis."
 In the 75 years that have followed, what is now known as the Arthritis Foundation has invested over $500 million to support the development of groundbreaking arthritis treatments, created innovative resources and nurtured a vibrant, caring community for the millions of adults and children who live with arthritis.
 As the largest nonprofit organization dedicated to providing tools and resources, advocacy, scientific research and support, the Arthritis Foundation is the go-to source for information on arthritis.

-In a memorable moment to raise awareness of arthritis and commemorate the Arthritis Foundation's anniversary, national and regional landmarks across the country - including Niagara Falls, 1 World Trade Center, Boston City Hall and Chicago's Willis Tower -- will light up green on May 6th and throughout May which is Arthritis Awareness Month.
+In a memorable moment to raise awareness of arthritis and commemorate the Arthritis Foundation's anniversary, national and regional landmarks across the country - Boston City Hall, San Francisco City Hall, Houston Astrodome, and Chicago's Willis Tower -- will light up green on May 6th and throughout May which is Arthritis Awareness Month.

 In its mission, Arthritis Foundation works at local, state and national levels.
 Among the many highlights of its accomplishments: